 NHS Brighton and Hove CCG is committed to openness and transparency and, as such, the Governing Body conducts as much of its business as possible in a session that members of the public are welcome to attend and observe.

-Governing Body Meetings are held in public every two months and the next Governing Body Meeting will be held at the Brighthelm Centre, North Road, BN1 1YD on the 23 May 2017 at 13:00-16:00.
+Governing Body Meetings are held in public every two months and the next Governing Body Meeting will be held at the Jubilee Library, Jubilee St, Brighton, BN1 1GE on the 26 September 2017 at 13:00-16:00.

 Future Governing Body Meeting dates are as follows

 - 28 November

 - 27 March